nakytoe/washtimer/README.md

 > Which hour to set the timer of your washing machine for cheapest wash?
 Look no further!

+This page shows the periods for highest and lowest electricity prices (Nord Pool) for running home appliance programs of different lengths throughout the day.

 A GitHub Actions workflow updates the prices show daily around 12:15 UTC+0.

 The max prices for today: